eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 As the `read()` operation may return more than one data sample (in the event that several publishing applications are started simultaneously to write different message instances), an array of samples is therefore needed.

 In Cyclone DDS data and metadata are propagated together.
-The `dds_sample_info` array needs, therefore, to be declared to handle the metadata.
+The `dds_sample_info` array needs to be declared to handle the metadata.

-The dds participant is always attached to a specific dds domain.
+The DDS participant is always attached to a specific DDS domain.
 In the _Hello World!_ example, it is part of the _`Default_Domain`_, the one specified in the xml deployment file (see section 1.6 for more details).

 ```
 participant = dds_create_participant (DDS_DOMAIN_DEFAULT, NULL, NULL);
 ```

 The next step is to create the topic witha given name.
 Topics with the same data type description and with different names are considered different topics.
-This means that readers or writers created for a given topic will not interfere with readers or writers created with another topic even though have the same data type.
+This means that readers or writers created for a given topic do not interfere with readers or writers created with another topic even if they have the same data type.

 ```
 topic = dds_create_topic (participant, &HelloWorldData_Msg_desc, "HelloWorldData_Msg", NULL, NULL);